 \subsection{Next-Generation Wireless Networks}

-The next-generation wireless communication technologies offer an accommodating and adaptive solution which meets the requirements of a diverse range of use cases within a common network infrastructure, providing the necessary flexibility for service heterogeneity and compatibility \cite{han_niyato_saad_basar_2019}.
-Such architecture, as pointed out in \cite{5g_intro}, aims to meet following demands: \begin{itemize} \item increased indoor and small cell/hotspot traffic, which will make up the majority of mobile traffic volume, leading to complex network structures; \item higher numbers of connected heterogeneous devices, stemming from the Internet of Things (IoT), which will support massive machine-to-machine (M2M) communications and applications; \item improved energy consumption or efficient power control for reducing carbon footprint. \end{itemize}
+The next-generation wireless communication technologies offer an accommodating and adaptive solution that meets the requirements of a diverse range of use cases within a common network infrastructure, providing the necessary flexibility for service heterogeneity and compatibility \cite{han_niyato_saad_basar_2019}.
+Such architecture, as pointed out in \cite{5g_intro}, aims to meet following demands: \begin{itemize} \item increased indoor and small cell/hotspot traffic, which will make up the majority of mobile traffic volume, leading to complex network structures; \item higher numbers of connected heterogeneous devices stemming from the Internet of Things (IoT), which will support massive machine-to-machine (M2M) communications and applications; \item improved energy consumption or efficient power control for reducing carbon footprint. \end{itemize}

 From a system science perspective, these requirements impose a large-scale, time-variant, and heterogeneous network topology on modern wireless communication systems, as shown in \Cref{fig:5g}.
-Hence, it is impractical to manage/secure the wireless communications network in a centralized fashion.
-To deal with this challenge, game-theoretic learning provides a scalable distributed solution with adaptive attributes.
+Hence, it is impractical to manage/secure the wireless communications network centrally.
+Game-theoretic learning provides a scalable distributed solution with adaptive attributes to deal with this challenge.
 In the following, we take the dynamic secure routing mechanism as an example to illustrate how game-theoretic learning contributes to a resilient and agile communication system.

 Security of routing in a distributed cognitive network (CR) is a prime issue, as the routing may be compromised by unknown attacks, malicious behaviors, and unintentional misconfigurations, which makes it inherently fragile.
-Even with appropriate cryptographic techniques, routing in CR networks is still vulnerable to attacks in the physical layer, which can critically compromise the performance and reliability.
+Even with appropriate cryptographic techniques, routing in CR networks is still vulnerable to attacks in the physical layer, which can critically compromise performance and reliability.
 Most of the existing work focuses on the resource allocation perspective, which fails to capture the user's lack of knowledge of the attacker due to the distributed mechanism.
-To address these issues, \cite{zhu2011dynamic} provides a learning-based secure scheme, which allows the network to defend against unknown attacks with minimum level of deterioration in performance.
+To address these issues, \cite{zhu2011dynamic} provides a learning-based secure scheme, which allows the network to defend against unknown attacks with a minimum level of deterioration in performance.